KartikTalwar/Duolingo/README.md

 Returns an ordered list containing logged user leaderboard.
 You need to bring week or month as a unit to get the desired result.
-The before argument come with time.time() function, but if you need to know what's your leaderboard in another date, you can pass the date in a epoch format (str works fine too!)
+The before argument come with time.time() function, but if you need to know what's your leaderboard in another date, you can pass the date in a epoch format

 ```py
 >>> lingo = duolingo.Duolingo('kartik')